Royal School (Hawaii): History

 It was run by Amos Starr Cooke and Juliette Montague Cooke from the American Board of Commissioners for Foreign Missions.

 It was a long, two-story frame building with a large dining room and separate sleeping quarters for the children and for the Cooke family.
 There was also the New England parlor, furnished with handmade and treasured furniture sent from home, and with much brought from China.
 It resembled nothing Hawaiian in its appearance nor its atmosphere.
-The royal children were taught how to act like Americans and to speak like Americans.
+The royal children were taught how to speak and act like Americans.
 The Hawaiian kahu (traditional caretaker of children) John Papa ʻĪʻī was selected as assistant teacher.

 In 1846 the Kingdom government took over funding of the school under the Minister of Public Instruction Richard Armstrong and the school was renamed the "Royal School".
 By 1848 the school declined as the children graduated or married.
 For example, Moses left school in 1847 to live with his father and died in the 1848 measles epidemic.
 Jane married Mr. Jasper.
 Missionary children were also allowed to attend in 1849.
 It was moved to its present location in 1850 and became a day school instead of a boarding school for the general public.
-The next principal was Edward Griffin Beckwith (1826–1909) until he became president of Oahu College (now Punahou School) in 1854.
-In 1853 it had 121 students, of which 8 were pure Hawaiian and 18 part Hawaiian.
+The next principal was Edward Griffin Beckwith (1826–1909) until he became president of Oahu College in 1854.
+In 1853 it had 121 students, of whom 8 were pure Hawaiian and 18, part Hawaiian.